 The Emergency Medical Services for Children (EMSC) Program is funded through a federal grant administered by the U.S. Department of Health and Human Services, Health Resources and Services Administration.

 The goal of the grant is to ensure that all children and adolescents receive appropriate care in an emergency through research, quality improvement initiatives, and a close-knit network of state partners that carry out evidence-based and best-practice improvement plans in 58 states and U.S. territories.

 Every EMSC program works toward nine performance measures determined by the Health Resources and Services Administration Maternal and Child Health program.
 This allows the EMSC programs to develop special goals, activities, and projects that prioritize improving emergency care for children within each state.
 Vermont EMSC works with partner organizations that focus on data analysis, quality improvement, and pediatric research to ensure the best possible outcomes for children needing emergency care across the state and the country.

 NATIONAL GOAL: By 2021, 80% of EMS agencies in the state submit NEMSIS version 3x-compliant patient care data to the State EMS Office for all 911-initiated EMS activations

-Access to quality data and effective data management play an important role in improving the performance of an organization’s health care systems.
-Collecting, analyzing, interpreting, and acting on data for specific performance measures allows health care professionals to identify where systems are falling short, to make corrective adjustments, and to track outcomes.
-Uniform data collection is needed to consistently evaluate systems and develop Quality Improvement (QI) programs.
+Access to quality data and effective data management plays an important role in improving the performance of an organization’s health care systems.
+Collecting, analyzing, interpreting, and acting on data for specific performance measures allows health care professionals to identify where systems are falling short, make corrective adjustments, and track outcomes.
+Uniform data collection is needed to evaluate systems consistently and develop Quality Improvement (QI) programs.